crascioni/ecommerce/README.md

 - I've written just a few tests to show how I work with JUnit, TDD and BDD.
 The name of a test tells the level of the architecture and the kind of test I've done (E.g. AddOfferServiceOk or AddOfferRepositoryBadRequest).
 I've used this structure, along with the pattern build- operate-check, to make the tests as easy as possible to read.
 - There is a test which fails, this is just to show how TDD works (testing the function before writing its behavior).

-As a Spring Rest Application, it provides the following services:
+This Spring Rest Application provides the following services:

 - Retrive all the offers
     - PATH: /getOffers